TangyKiwi/DSC291-2026/documentation/Students/ssh_tunneling_and_cursor.md

 **→** Download Cursor from here depending on your system configuration and OS.
 [Download Cursor](https://cursor.com/download)

+* Students can get a one year license to Cursor Pro from here: https://cursor.com/students

 ### Launch an AWS instance

 **→** Lanuch an AWS instance from **`DSC291-BaseImage`** AMI from here: [AWS Portal](https://ets-apps.ucsd.edu/individual/DSC291_WI26_A00)